Symbolism of the image of bees

 Index:

-Abstract: The symbol of bees, their hives and honey have been used since ancient times.
+Summary: The symbol of bees, their hives and honey have been used since ancient times.
 Especially the bee has a meaning that comes from heaven according to some religions.

 Related articles: Where to buy quality raw honey?